 Starting now, all SW1s will ship with the new calibration rod.

 I realize that some people who ordered just before the switch may be disappointed.
 Rest assured that the original calibration rod works just as well to calibrate the SW1.
-However, if you ordered an SW1 on November 1, 2022, or later, I will sell you a new calibration rod at a discounted price.
-Please contact me at firstname.lastname@example.org if you’re interested.
+However, for the next couple months, if you ordered an SW1 on November 1, 2022, or later, I will sell you a new calibration rod at a discounted price.
+Please contact me at email@example.com if you’re interested.